apache/skywalking/docs/en/setup/backend/backend-storage.md

 All connection related settings including link url, username and password are in `application.yml`.
 The Metadata storage provider settings can refer to the configuration of **H2/MySQL** above.

 ## PostgreSQL
+PostgreSQL jdbc driver uses version 42.2.18, it supports PostgreSQL 8.2 or newer.
 Active PostgreSQL as storage, set storage provider to **postgresql**.

 ```yaml